ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 <iframe style='width:100%;' src="https://www.youtube.com/embed/xQlytH6o7DU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 Now you have seen a video of the all of the rays being marked.
-What&rsquo;s left to do is to trace the points into a diagram.
+What's left to do is to trace the points into a diagram.
 Depending on what materials you have available, you can choose from one of the following two methods:

 ## Method 1: Using Geogebra
 Below is a link to an image paper that was created in the video.
 You will take that image and perform a ray trace.